You've come to the right place for help, but if you're in immediate danger call 911

 • No problem.
 If you are more comfortable accessing services in your first language, The Today Centre can arrange for interpretation during your sessions.
 Please let us know if this is required during your intake.

-Please let your Family Violence Specialist know you will need this service so that we can ensure a staff member is available to watch over your child.
+• We offer free child-minding services.
+Please let us know during intake if this is needed.
+This way we can ensure a staff member or volunteer is available to watch over your child(ren) during your session.

 Understanding Family Violence